Medication-Assisted Treatment For Opioid Use Disorders

 The Controversy Surrounding Medication-Assisted Treatment

-Members of the community have reported concerns that Opioid addicts are substituting one drug for another when using Medication-Assisted Treatment.
-The controversy of medication-assisted treatment is whether a physician should prescribe Opioid-based medicine that continues the Opiate habit in order to allow the client the ability to recover and focus on responsibilities and their personal self-growth.
-There is also debate as to whether a physician should insist on using Buprenorphine (or Methadone) as an interim solution where individuals should only use it to taper off their Opioid of choice in detox, even though withdrawal and higher rates of relapse (often with fatal consequences) threaten the client’s life.
+Members of the community have reported concerns that opioid addicts are substituting one drug for another when using MAT.
+The controversy of medication-assisted treatment is whether a physician should prescribe opioid-based medicine that continues the opioid habit in order to allow the client the ability to recover and focus on responsibilities and their personal self-growth.
+There is also debate as to whether a physician should insist on using buprenorphine (or methadone) as an interim solution where individuals should only use it to taper off their opioid of choice in detox, even though withdrawal and higher rates of relapse (often with fatal consequences) threaten the client’s life.

 Find Help Today